 My name is Andrea, and I am an engineer, educator-in-training, and activist originally from rural Kansas and currently studying at Oregon State University in Corvallis, OR.
-I identify as a queer Jewish woman and hope to integrate this into all I do.

 I hope this blog has found you well and that my content has helped to create some connections between our work as social justice activists and engineers of many types.